 Table 4-11 shows that about 38,750 tons of additional designated recyclables could be recovered under conditions of maximized recovery.
 The maximum expected recovery rate for most materials is 75%, which is approximately equivalent to a maximum participation rate of 85% and a maximum recovery efficiency of 90%.
 Several material components are assumed to have maximum expected recovery rates of 80%, which is roughly equivalent to rates of 90% for both participation and recovery efficiency.
 These higher participation rates were applied to newspaper, corrugated, mixed office paper, and glass bottles, because these materials are already experiencing relatively high recovery rates.
-With this maximum additional material recovery as shown in Table 4-11, the overall waste diversion rate in the Planning Unit could increase from the present level of 37% to a maximum level of 49%.
+With this maximum additional material recovery as shown in Table 4-11, the overall waste diversion rate in the Planning Unit could increase from the 2008 level of 37% to a maximum level of 51%.

 Achieving these maximized levels of diversion for currently designated recyclables may require consideration of the use of single stream recyclable collection and a program of volume based user fees, sometimes referred to as Pay-as-You-Throw (PAYT) or Save Money and Reduce Trash (SMART) programs.
-Additional recovery of #1 plastic water bottles may also occur as a result of the eventually implementation of the recent revisions to the New York State Bottle Bill, which provided for return deposits to be levied on containers of bottled water.
-However, this provision of the new Bottle Bill is currently on hold pending a legal challenge.
+Additional recovery of #1 plastic water bottles may also occur as a result of the implementation of the recent revisions to the New York State Bottle Bill, which provided for return deposits to be levied on containers of bottled water.

-In order to achieve a maximum diversion or recycling level beyond the above noted 49% maximum, it will be necessary to increase or maximize diversion of other waste stream component which are not among the mandatory designated MSW components.
+In order to achieve a maximum diversion or recycling level beyond the above noted 51% maximum, it will be necessary to increase or maximize diversion of other waste stream component which are not among the mandatory designated MSW components.
 There are currently MSW component that are recovered and recycled on a voluntary basis, which could be made part of a mandatory program.
 These could include the following: